Logo Futurismo

 Google | Schematic sketch of a Northern right whale and a diver as a size comparison for the penis length

-Seas are old and with this, I mean really old!
-Several million years ago, gases from volcanoes increased the CO2 content in Earth’s atmosphere, making it more acidic than it has been before.
-This process led to higher levels of dissolved minerals washed out of the lava and producing salt ions.
+Seas are old, and with this, I mean ancient!
+Several million years ago, gases from volcanoes increased the CO2 content in Earth’s atmosphere, making it more acidic than it had been before.
+This process led to higher levels of dissolved minerals being washed out of the lava, resulting in the production of salt ions.
 However, these minerals did not just get dissolved from lava, but also from eroded rocks all over the continents.
 Rivers and rain then drained most of them into the oceans.

 Besides runoffs from land, hydrothermal vents on the ocean floors, underwater volcano eruptions, and salt domes have a strong impact on the salinity of our oceans.